caprica/dev-guides/devops/aws-ssh.md

 In the dialog that opens, paste the public key previously copied to the clipboard and confirm the dialog via the `Upload SSH public key` button.

-When the dialog closes, an `SSH public key successfully updated` should be shown, and the new key included in the table below.
+When the dialog closes, an `SSH public key successfully uploaded` should be shown, and the new key included in the table below.

 Copy the value in the `SSH key ID` column for the newly uploaded key to the clipboard (if there is more than one key look for the one with the most recent date).